yya518/FinBERT/README.md

 # FinBERT

-**UPDATE:**
+**UPDATE**: Visit [FinBERT.AI](https://finbert.ai/) for more details on the recent development of FinBERT.

 [June 2, 2022] We have fine-tuned FinBERT pretrained model on several financial NLP tasks, all outperforming traditional machine learning models, deep learning models, and fine-tuned BERT models.
 All the fine-tuned FinBERT models are publicly hosted at Huggingface 🤗.
 Specifically, we have the following:

-**FinBERT-Pretrained**: The pretrained FinBERT model on large-scale financial text. https://huggingface.co/yiyanghkust/finbert-pretrain
+- **FinBERT-Pretrained**: The pretrained FinBERT model on large-scale financial text. [link](https://huggingface.co/yiyanghkust/finbert-pretrain)
-**FinBERT-Sentiment**: for sentiment classification task. https://huggingface.co/yiyanghkust/finbert-tone **FinBERT-ESG**: for ESG classification task. https://huggingface.co/yiyanghkust/finbert-esg **FinBERT-FLS**: for forward-looking statement (FLS) classification task. https://huggingface.co/yiyanghkust/finbert-fls
+- **FinBERT-Sentiment**: for sentiment classification task. [link](https://huggingface.co/yiyanghkust/finbert-tone)
+- **FinBERT-ESG**: for ESG classification task. [link](https://huggingface.co/yiyanghkust/finbert-esg)
+- **FinBERT-FLS**: for forward-looking statement (FLS) classification task. [link](https://huggingface.co/yiyanghkust/finbert-fls)

-We have also re-organized this Github repo.
+In this Github repo,

-Visit [FinBERT.AI](https://finbert.ai/) for more details on the recent development of FinBERT
+- [FinBERT-demo.ipynb](https://github.com/yya518/FinBERT/blob/master/FinBERT-demo.ipynb) demonstrates how to apply fine-tuned FinBERT model on specific NLP tasks.
+- [finetune.ipynb](https://github.com/yya518/FinBERT/blob/master/finetune.ipynb) illustrates the process of fine-tuning FinBERT.

+**Background**: `FinBERT` is a BERT model pre-trained on financial communication text.
+The purpose is to enhance finaincal NLP research and practice.
+It is trained on the following three finanical communication corpus.
+The total corpora size is 4.9B tokens.

+* Corporate Reports 10-K & 10-Q: 2.5B tokens
+* Earnings Call Transcripts: 1.3B tokens
+* Analyst Reports: 1.1B tokens

+`FinBERT` results in state-of-the-art performance on various financial NLP task, including sentiment analysis, ESG classification, forward-looking statement (FLS) classification.
+With the release of `FinBERT`, we hope practitioners and researchers can utilize `FinBERT` for a wider range of applications where the prediction target goes beyond sentiment, such as financial-related outcomes including stock returns, stock volatilities, corporate fraud, etc.

 **UPDATE:**